How Do The Pads Work?

 How Long Do MyPads Last?

 Our reusable menstrual and incontinence pads last for many years if cared for appropriately.
-We often hear from women who've had their pads for 5-10 years or more and are still using them.
+We often hear from women who've had their pads for up to 10 years and are still using them.

 How Do I Wash My Pads?